Ministry from the Edge

 Paul: Definitely!

-Inquisitor: So then, Paul, is the edge or the outside where you see yourself?
+Inquisitor: So then, Paul, would you say the edge or the outside is where you see yourself?
+Is that simply your place on the church scene?
 And is the edge a comfortable place to sit – long-term?

 Paul: Ha ha!
 Yes it is where I see myself.
-And no, you’re right, the edge isn’t a comfortable place!
-I think you can only occupy that space so long.
-But at the end of the day, the edgy territory of the Intentional Interim or the church doctor is, I believe, a matter of calling.
+And no, you’re right, the edge isn’t a comfortable place! -But at the end of the day, the edgy territory of the Intentional Interim or the church doctor is, I believe, a matter of calling.
 It’s something you’re wired for.
-I asked for that pathway when I was a new convert at the age of 17 and my work as an adult has conformed to my youthful aspiration.
-It’s a time-honoured thread within the life of the Church.
+Something made me ask for that pathway as a teenager and new believer, and one way or another my work in ministry through the decades has conformed to that hope.
+And, you know, the outsider-as-doctor is a time-honoured thread within the life of the Church.
 I think of St Anthony’s pillar on the edge of the Syrian desert.
-At first it looks all alone.
-Get closer and you realise that Anthony’s pillar surrounded by a number of other pillars, occupied by other stylites.
-Because even those on the edge are part of a family.
+At first you think he’s all alone.
+But get closer and you’ll realise that Anthony’s pillar is surrounded by a number of other pillars, occupied by other stylites.
+Because the desert is full of those similarly wired.
+Even those on the edge are part of a family.